-The following verification points demonstrate progress in this Activity.
+The following verification points demonstrate progress in this Activity:

-The following termental period demonstrate progress in time reserving. □ There is an easy-to-use Licence checking process available for projects. □ There is an easy-to-use IP checking process available for projects. □ There is a team or person responsible for legal compliance within the organisation. □ Regular audits to assess legal compliance are scheduled.
-Other ways to set up verification points: □ There is an easy-to-use licence checking process. □ There is an easy-to-use legal/IP team as in activity #13. □ All projects provide the required information for people to use and contribute to the pr □ There is a contact in the team for questions related to IP and licencing. □ There is a corporate officer dedicated to IP and licencing. oject ☐ There is a dedicated team for questions related to IP and licencing.
+- \Box There is an easy-to-use Licence checking process available for projects. - □ There is an easy-to-use IP checking process available for projects. - \Box There is a team or person responsible for legal compliance within the organisation. - $\hfill\square$ Regular audits to assess legal compliance are scheduled.

+Other ways to set up verification points:

+- \Box There is an easy-to-use licence checking process. - $\hfill\square$ There is an easy-to-use legal/IP team. - □ All projects provide the required information for people to use and contribute to the project. - \Box There is a contact in the team for questions related to IP and licencing. - \Box There is a corporate officer dedicated to IP and licencing. - $\hfill\square$ There is a dedicated team for questions related to IP and licencing.